stefanhiemer/topoptlab/monolithic_codes/README.md

 homogenization.py

-This is a python re-implementation of
+This is a conversion of the Matlab code from

 Andreassen, Erik, and Casper Schousboe Andreasen.
 "How to determine composite material properties using numerical homogenization."
 Computational Materials Science 83 (2014): 488-495."

-by converting their Matlab code.
-Currently only linear elasticity is available.
+to Python- Currently only linear elasticity is available.